Countries: Non-nuclear weapon states

 Highly enriched uranium

 Of the non-nuclear weapon states, Japan owns the largest stock of separated plutonium.
-According to its 2016 declaration, it owned 47 tons of the material, of which 9.9 tons were located in Japan.
-Other countries that own separated plutonium include Germany, Switzerland, Italy, and the Netherlands, which own civilian plutonium that is stored overseas.
+According to its 2019 declaration, it owned 45.5 tons of the material, of which 8.9 tons were located in Japan.
+Other countries that own separated plutonium include Spain, Switzerland, Italy, and the Netherlands, which own civilian plutonium that is stored abroad.